TroyMetrics/Benchmark-Overlays/README.md

   <img src="https://github.com/user-attachments/assets/8b294ad3-d9fd-4407-aea5-0a7353c15dbf" width="75%">
 </p>

-This fully dynamic layout dynamically adjusts for 8 to 24-core CPUs, detecting and displaying only physical cores in properly ordered CPU bar charts.
+This fully dynamic layout automatically adjusts for 8 to 24-core CPUs, detecting and displaying only physical cores in properly ordered CPU bar charts.
 On Intel systems, Performance (P) cores are shown first, followed by Efficiency (E) cores.
 On AMD, cores are displayed in logical, physical order — providing an accurate and readable view of real CPU utilization during gameplay or stress testing.

 ## 🧠 System Monitoring
 Includes 1% lows, average, and current FPS metrics, GPU and CPU temperatures, clock speeds, average effective clock speeds, utilization, VRAM usage, system RAM usage and more.